"Godspeed, John Glenn,"

 and engage much more with dominantly Muslim nations

 to help them feel good

-space exploration may have taken a pause, Americans cannot forget the tremendous scientific achievements and courage those who dared to go into the unknown, and the prayers of faith that bore them up.
+space exploration may be on hold, Americans cannot forget the tremendous scientific achievements and courage those who dared to go into the unknown, and the prayers of faith that bore them up.